Achmad Hulaefi

-Achmad Hulaefi (born October 14, 1989) is a retired wushu taolu athlete from Indonesia.
+Achmad Hulaefi (born October 14, 1989) is a former wushu taolu athlete from Indonesia.

 Career

 Junior

 Hulaefi made his international debut at the 2005 Asian Junior Wushu Championships where he won a silver medal in daoshu.
 A year later, he won the bronze medal in daoshu at the 2006 World Junior Wushu Championships.

 Senior

-2011 Southeast Asian Games where he won the gold medal in daoshu and gunshu combined and a bronze medal in changquan.
-At the 2013 Southeast Asian Games, he was a double gold medalist in both events, and also won a silver medal in changquan.
+2011 SEA Games where he won the gold medal in daoshu and gunshu combined and a bronze medal in changquan.
+At the 2013 SEA Games, he was a double gold medalist in both events, and also won a silver medal in changquan.
 He also won a gold medal at the 2013 Islamic Solidarity Games shortly after.
-Two years later at the 2015 Southeast Asian Games, he won a gold and silver medal in his weapon specialties.
-At the 2017 Southeast Asian Games, he only won the silver medal in daoshu and gunshu combined, but later that year, he won his first medals at the 2017 World Wushu Championships which included silver medals in changquan and gunshu.
+Two years later at the 2015 SEA Games, he won a gold and silver medal in his weapon specialties.
+At the 2017 SEA Games, he only won the silver medal in daoshu and gunshu combined, but later that year, he won his first medals at the 2017 World Wushu Championships which included silver medals in changquan and gunshu.
 A year later at the 2018 Asian Games, he won the bronze medal in men's daoshu and gunshu.
 He subsequently retired from competition.